OpenNebula/docs/source/management_and_operations/guest_os/windows_best_practice.rst

 Here, you'll want to attach some disk images.
 The first disk should be the target persistent image we created earlier.
 Once selected, click Next to the Advanced options section.
 Here, define the BUS as Virtio(not required if you did this earlier), leave cache at None or set it to Writethrough, and set IO policy to Native.
 This should provide the most performance for the disk.

+Now add a new disk and select the Windows Installation ISO, there are no advanced options required here.
+Also add two more new disks, one of them select the VirtIO ISO, and the other select the Context ISO you downloaded earlier.
+These also do not require any advanced options.

 Network
 -------